 Reception of an EHT TB PPDU with a 4x EHT-LTF and 3.2 µs GI duration on the EHT-LTF and Data field OFDM symbols.

-Transmission of an EHT MU PPDU to multiple users with a 4x EHT-LTF and 3.2 µs GI duration on the EHT-LTF and Data field OFDM symbols.

 All RU/MRU sizes and locations applicable to 40 MHz channel width in the 2.4 GHz band if 40 MHz channel width is supported in the 2.4 GHz band (transmit and receive)

+Transmission and reception of a non-OFDMA EHT MU PPDU with any preamble puncturing pattern needed to support mandatory MRU for non-OFDMA as specified in subclause 36.3.2.3.3

+Transmission of an OFDMA EHT MU PPDU with any preamble puncturing pattern needed to support mandatory MRU for non-OFDMA as specified in subclause 36.3.2.3.3

 An EHT AP may support the following features:

-MU-MIMO transmission on an RU/MRU in an EHT MU PPDU where the RU/MRU does not span the entire PPDU bandwidth (DL MU-MIMO within OFDMA).
+MU-MIMO transmission on an RU/MRU in an EHT MU PPDU where there are multiple RU/MRUs in the PPDU bandwidth (DL MU-MIMO within OFDMA).

-MU-MIMO reception on an RU/MRU in an EHT TB PPDU where the RU/MRU spans the entire PPDU bandwidth (UL MU-MIMO) when the AP is capable of receiving less than 4 spatial streams MU-MIMO reception on an RU/MRU in an EHT TB PPDU where the RU/MRU does not span the entire PPDU bandwidth (UL MU-MIMO within OFDMA).
+MU-MIMO reception on an RU/MRU in an EHT TB PPDU where the RU or MRU is of size >=242 in the supported bandwidth non-OFDMA transmission (UL MU-MIMO) when the AP is capable of receiving less than 4 spatial streams MU-MIMO reception on an RU/MRU in an EHT TB PPDU which consists of multiple RU/MRU =in the entire PPDU bandwidth (UL MU-MIMO within OFDMA).

 40 MHz channel width in the 2.4 GHz band (transmit and receive)